claytonno/MotoCluster/README.md

 Tachometer/Temperature Circuit is comprised of: a.
 Arduino Nano b.
 Printed PCB to solder the Arduino, 555 timer, sparkplug capacitive pickup wire, thermistor and other components indicated in the Fritzing Schematic.

 GPS Circuit is comprised of: a.
-Adafruit Ultimate GPS Breakout Module (note that #1 and #2 could be combined into a single unit if using a standalone PA1616D GPS module, a ATMega chip like the 1284P with two serial ports, for a single hardware unit for the motorcycle and potentially use a bluetooth interface, and replace the wired RPI/Screen with a Iphone or Android Device (to save costs).
+Adafruit Ultimate GPS Breakout Module (note that #1 and #2 could be combined into a single unit if using a standalone PA1616D GPS module, a ATMega chip like the 1284P with two serial ports, for a single hardware unit for the motorcycle.

+A future version potentially uses this and a bluetooth interface, which would replace the wired RPI/Screen with a Iphone or Android Device.

 Raspberry Pi 4 running Raspbian Buster(will likely work with raspberry Pi 3 as well, maybe 2, not sure but have not tested) WILL NOT work with RPI Zero, as the UI needs threading support.